hhsu15/design_patterns/README.md

 ## Chain of Respobsibility design patter
 A chain of components who all get a chacne to process a command or a query, optionally having default processing implementation and a ability to terminate the processing chain.
+- Example using chain of reference (linked list)
 ```python
 class Creature:
 	def __init__(self, name, attack, defence):